-Fig. 1.
-General view of the Log Saw. civilisation.
-For very many centuries wood was used almost exclusively for building habitations, bridges and vessels.
+For very civilisation. many centuries wood was used almost exclusively for building habitations, bridges and vessels.

 Even in this age of coal and iron, timber is practically indispensable for many purposes.
-One cannot imagine domestic furniture being made of any other material than wood-certainly stone or metal would not be very satisfactory.
-Nor would Jack Hobbs be likely to score many centuries if he went out to the pitch carrying an iron bat!
-No satisfactory substitute has yet been found for wooden piles for supporting structures built in soft ground, and although the walls of houses and other buildings are now built of brick or stone, an enormous amount of timber is used in the construction of floors, walls, and roofs, etc. Railway sleepers, telegraph poles, wooden road-setting blocks-these are a few of the various ways in which to-day man adapts the product of the forest to serve him in his daily life and to provide for his material comfort.
+One can scarcely imagine domestic furniture being made of any other material than wood-certainly stone would not be very satisfactory.
+Nor would Tack Hobbs be likely to score many centuries if he went out to the pitch carrying an iron bat!
+No satisfactory substitute has vet been found for wooden piles for supporting structures built in soft ground, and although the walls of houses and other buildings are now built of brick or stone, an enormous amount of timber is used in the construction of floors, walls, and roofs, etc. Railway sleepers, telegraph poles, wooden road-setting blocks-these are a few of the various ways in which to-day man adapts the product of the forest to serve him in his daily life and to provide for his material comfort.